 - Educating parents how to help during feeding times

 How Can I Help my Child?

-There are many ways that a parent can participate in PFT.
-In fact, parental involvement is crucial since most of your child’s eating experiences will happen at home with you and not with a registered speech language pathologist.
+There are many ways that a parent can participate in treatment.
+In fact, parental involvement is crucial since most of your child’s eating experiences will happen at home with you and not with a therapist.
 To help at home, your therapist may give you positioning techniques you can encourage your child to use when chewing and swallowing.
 Modifying their diet can also play a key role.
 During therapy, new foods will be introduced and presented to your child until they reach their highest level of tolerance.
 Continue to offer your child these foods.
 Do not “jump the gun” and attempt to give your child a food they’ve disliked or feared in the past without instructions from your speech therapist to avoid regression.

 Most of all be patient.
-Eating can be a very emotional and stressful experience for children with any degree of pediatric feeding disorder.
+Eating can be a very emotional and stressful experience for children with any degree of feeding disorder.
 Continue to encourage their progress and participation in therapy and be a positive presence when you sit down for mealtimes.